MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 *Captain's log, stardate {{page.date | martian_date}}*

 Time flies.
 We have been so busy this year, that we have barely had time to look back to all the things we have accomplished thus far.
-Actually, it’s been a year and a month since we legally founded MarsBased.
+Actually, it’s been a year and a month since <a href="http://marsbased.com/blog/2014/03/30/Celebrating-the-first-Martian-year/" title="Celebrating the First Martian Year" target="_blank">we legally founded MarsBased</a>.

 One of the companies we look up to is <a href="http://www.dockyard.com" target="_blank" title="Dockyard">Dockyard</a>.
 They run a very inspirational blog, where they publish their experiences.
 This is a small homage to them and to <a href="http://reefpoints.dockyard.com/opinion/2012/06/21/lessons-learned-six-month-of-running-dockyard.html" target="_blank" title="Dockyard Blog">this</a> post, where they described the difficulties they faced during the first six months running a consultancy.